Constance Slaughter-Harvey: Career

-At the age of 24, Slaughter-Harvey was instrumental in integrating the ranks of the Mississippi State Highway Patrol, which led to the integration of HP's across the nation.
+At the age of 24, Slaughter-Harvey was instrumental in integrating the ranks of the Mississippi Highway Patrol, which led to the integration of highway patrols across the nation.

 After graduating from law school in 1970, Slaughter-Harvey sued the state of Mississippi for racial discrimination.
-In response, Mississippi added the first three black state troopers to their ranks.
-Walter Crosby, Lewis Younger and R. O. Williams became the first African-Americans to wear what was then the Mississippi Highway Safety patrol uniform.
+In response, Mississippi added the first three black state troopers to their ranks: Walter Crosby, Lewis Younger and R. O. Williams.
 Slaughter-Harvey noted that the Mississippi Highway Patrol was the strong arm of the law for the Ku Klux Klan.
 She used her law degree to push to get that changed.
-Her efforts in Mississippi opened the door for black men to serve as state troopers all across the US.

-Slaughter-Harvey was so involved in the Highway Patrol lawsuit that she missed her own law school graduation ceremony.

 Slaughter-Harvey was picked to serve as Scott County Court Judge in 1976 in a case involving a party previously represented by Judge Guyton Idom.
 This appointment made her the first female black judge in the state of Mississippi.
 She also served as a member of the Governor's Minority Advisory Committee and a Presidential Scholars Commissioner during the administration of President Jimmy Carter.